Battery Ventures

 Series C in 2019

-Matillion Ltd. specializes in developing cloud data integration software solutions aimed at helping organizations optimize their data usage.
-The company offers a range of products, including Matillion ETL for Amazon Redshift and Snowflake, which facilitate the extraction, loading, and transformation of structured and semi-structured data in cloud environments.
-Additionally, Matillion Data Loader allows users to seamlessly integrate data from various sources into their cloud data warehouses.
-The Matillion Business Intelligence tool provides self-service reporting and analytics capabilities, while Matillion Exchange serves as a marketplace for users to share and download ETL jobs.
-Matillion's solutions cater to a diverse clientele, including Fortune 500 companies and mid-sized enterprises across the United Kingdom, the United States, and EMEA.
-Founded in 2010 and headquartered in Manchester, the company also has offices in New York, Denver, and Seattle.
+Matillion Ltd. specializes in cloud data integration software solutions that empower companies to effectively utilize their data.
+The company offers a range of products, including Matillion ETL for Amazon Redshift and Matillion ETL for Snowflake, both of which facilitate the extraction, loading, and transformation of structured and semi-structured data in cloud environments.
+Additionally, Matillion Data Loader serves as a SaaS-based tool that loads data from source systems into cloud data warehouses, enhancing data accessibility for informed decision-making.
+Matillion also provides a business intelligence solution for self-service reporting and analytics, alongside Matillion Exchange, a marketplace for users to share and download integration jobs.
+With a client base that includes Fortune 500 companies and mid-sized tech enterprises, Matillion operates from its headquarters in Manchester, United Kingdom, and has offices in New York, Denver, and Seattle.
+The company, established in 2010, is dedicated to accelerating data readiness and maximizing the impact of data across various industries.

 Kustomer